 Physician practices within the MaineHealth Accountable Care Organization (MaineHealth ACO) are focused on reducing cardiovascular disease and death by managing the high blood pressure of their patients.

 Among the nearly 50,000 patients diagnosed with hypertension, the percentage whose blood pressure was under control (<140/90 mmHg) increased from 66% in January 2014 to 75% by the end of 2018, surpassing the target goal of 72%.
-This goal is continuously assessed and updated over time.
+The target was increased in 2019 to 75% and, once again, practices surpassed the target goal.

 The rates of all cardiovascular deaths in Maine and within the MaineHealth service area have consistently been below the national rate.
 For decades, age-adjusted rates for deaths due to cardiovascular disease have steadily decreased across the U.S. However, this long-running decline in mortality has recently plateaued, and the most recent data is suggesting an uptick in cardiovascular death rates both nationally and in Maine.

 While the United States age-adjusted rate significantly decreased from 224 per 100,000 lives in 2011-2013 to 219 in 2015-2017, the three year rate in the MaineHealth service area increased slightly between 2011-2013 and 2015-2017, suggesting the upward trend may continue.

 Death from all types of cardiovascular disease including heart disease, stroke, heart attack and heart failure have been steadily decreasing over the last several decades.
 In the case of heart attack, the age adjusted rate per 100,000 is almost half of what it was less than 20 years ago.
 The recent leveling of cardiovascular death rates, while not yet a trend, is of concern.